 One of the oldest forms of healing in the world, acupuncture is a safe, natural and drug-free health care system.
-Based on the central tenet that the body must be in balance to function at its peak, acupuncture addresses the flow of energy (called chi) throughout the body along specific pathways called meridians.
-When this energy is flowing smoothly, the body is in balance and good health ensues.
-When the flow of energy is blocked, illness may result.
+Based on the central tenet that the body must be in balance to function at its peak, acupuncture addresses the flow of energy and blood (called chi) throughout the body along specific pathways called meridians.
+When flowing smoothly, the patient can move about the world with ease, when stagnant or blocked dis-ease, or disease may result.

 According the Federal Drug Administration, Americans visit acupuncturists nine to twelve million times a year.
 Among the numerous health organizations that recognize the benefits of acupuncture, the National Institutes of Health and the World Health Organization have concluded that acupuncture is an effective treatment for many conditions.